davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   * In traditional C, some preprocessor directives did not exist.
-    Traditional preprocessors only considered a line to be a directive if the # appeared in column 1 on the line.
-Therefore :option:`-Wtraditional` warns about directives that traditional C understands but ignores because the # does not appear as the first character on the line.
+    Traditional preprocessors only considered a line to be a directive if the :samp:`#` appeared in column 1 on the line.
+Therefore :option:`-Wtraditional` warns about directives that traditional C understands but ignores because the :samp:`#` does not appear as the first character on the line.
 It also suggests you hide directives like ``#pragma`` not understood by traditional C by indenting them.
 Some traditional implementations do not recognize ``#elif``, so this option